 How to Meal Prep Tip #5: Make One Meal Ahead

 If you really want to get ahead, try making one whole meal ahead of time.
+This pays off in big dividends, but without all of the upfront time that meal prep sometimes takes.
 I typically do this for our Thursday dinners since that’s the night that my oldest has tumbling and we eat in shifts.
 Some great recipes for this are Spinach and Cheese Pizza Rolls, Hidden-Veggie Meatballs, Broccoli Tots, and Slow Cooker Beef Burritos.

 TIP: You can also simply make twice as much chili or soup, stick half into the freezer, and thaw it out for quick homemade dinner.